aspellus/fec-ef-app/README.md

 ## Description

 [EZ-Amendment](http://dev-fecportal-fec-ef-app.b9ad.pro-us-east-1.openshiftapps.com/.) application will allow FEC E-filing committee members to connect to EZ-Amendment portal and search/amend existing filing (transactions).
-This is a prototype to show SalientCRGT skills in agile software development, using open source, secured DevOps practices and incorporating Cloud.
+This is a prototype to show SalientCRGT skills in agile software development, using open source, secured DevOps practices using Cloud.

 ## Agile Software Development Approach